 Implement Property Enhancements and Cost-Saving Initiatives: We actively pursue opportunities to enhance our properties through capital improvements initiatives to position them optimally within their competitive set.
-These improvements include creating ready-to-lease spec suites at certain of our properties to enhance leasing appeal.
+These improvements include creating ready-to-lease spec suites or enhancing amenities at certain of our properties to enhance leasing appeal.
 We also pursue cost reduction initiatives and use our scale to generate operating synergies.

-2023 Highlights
+2024 Highlights